 Jean-Eric Wegrowe, Marc Hayoun, Giuseppe Mellili, Henri-Jean Drouhin, Pierre-Eugène Coulon, Marie-Claude Clochard, Mathias Kobylko, Benjamin Madon, Giancarlo Rizza, Thi Huong Dang, Hichem Dammak et Thi Hai Yen Vu

 Click here to see the map of the group collaborations.

-Henri-Jean Drouhin (supervisor)
+Henri-Jean Drouhin (responsable de groupe)

 Didier Lairez (LSI-LLB)

 Collective plasmon response in 2D arrays of metallic nanoparticles

 G. Rizza, P.-E. Coulon